3x0t1k/3x0t1k.github.io/_posts/2026-08-11-initial-enumeration-active-directory.md

 No null sessions or anon binds.
 Look elsewhere in the network segment — NFS, FTP without auth, internal web apps, config files on accessible shares.
 Collect credentials or login format clues.
 Then: same as above — AS-REP or spraying.

 **Chain 3 — Protocol exploitation**
 No open services, nothing useful in the segment.
 Look for known vulnerabilities — EternalBlue being the classic example.
 Compromise a domain-joined machine, land as SYSTEM, use the machine account to query AD or run SharpHound.
 Now you have a full user list and domain structure.
 From here: password spraying, AS-REP Roasting, and — since you now have an authenticated context — Kerberoasting.
-That last one is covered in Part 2.

 **Chain 4 — OSINT when everything else fails**
 No open services, no exploitable vulnerabilities, Responder caught nothing.
 You go external.
 Scrape LinkedIn with linkedin2username, confirm the login format from the company website or PDF metadata, generate a clean username list with username-anarchy or a bash one-liner.
 Validate it with Kerbrute to cut out stale accounts.
 Then: AS-REP Roasting against the confirmed list, followed by password spraying — one password at a time, within the lockout policy window.